Interfacial fluid rheology of soft particles

 After associating the different regimes of the compression isotherms with the non-monotonic response of $G_{p}$, we question whether this behavior affects the rheological response of the microgels at the interface under flow.
 To this aim, it is essential to define a unified scale that enables the evaluation of the flow behavior across different regimes and $\dot{\gamma}$.
-Both {\it{in-situ}} measurements and computer simulations show that $\approx 80-85$\% of the of the microgel's volume still protrudes into the aqueous sub-phase \cite{Boc22, Cam20, Via20}.
-One can estimate a characteristic time of diffusion of this portion of microgels in water by taking the ratio between the squared hydrodynamic radius of the microgel and its diffusion coefficient, $R_h^2/D_0$.
-Now, in concentrated monolayers, microgels make contacts with their neighbours in the aqueous sub-phase.
-Nevertheless, they cannot be compressed so easily as in bulk because a significant part of their polymeric network is highly stretched to decrease the interfacial tension between water and oil \cite{Boc22}.
-Furthermore, a single elastic modulus cannot be used to describe the whole microgel since the corona is much more compressible than the core both in bulk~\cite{Hou22} and at the interface \cite{Sch21}.
-Therefore, we propose to consider the ratio between the contact stiffness of the different regions of the microgels, $E_{2D}$, and the interfacial tension between decane and water, $\Delta\gamma=52\cdot10^{-3}$~Nm$^{-1}$.
-Here, $E_{2D}$ corresponds to the local slope of the force-distance curve measured by AFM \cite{Sch21}.
-Using this ratio and the characteristic time for microgel diffusion, a dimensionless variable can be defined as $\tilde\gamma = \frac{\dot\gamma}{\gamma_y^2} \cdot\frac{R_h^2}{D_0} \cdot \frac{\Delta\gamma}{E_{2D}}$, where $\gamma_y$ is obtained from the amplitude sweeps, shown in Fig.~\ref{fig:MB5AS}.
-Finally, a master plot for the flow curves of the monolayer can be drawn, in analogy to what previously done in bulk \cite{Set11, Pel16}, by considering the dimensionless quantities $\sigma/\sigma_{y}$, see Fig.~\ref{fig:MB5AS}.
-Through this analysis, we find two distinct master curves as shown in Fig.~\ref{fig:Fig2}: the first one roughly corresponds to the monolayer in regimes II and IV (triangles), while the second to regime III (squares) of the compression isotherm (Fig.~\ref{fig:MB5_HBparams}).
+Following Cloitre and coworkers \cite{Pel16, Set11}, we plot $\sigma/\sigma_{y}$ vs.~$\dot{\gamma}/\gamma_{y}^{2}$, where $\gamma_{y}\propto\sigma_{y}/G_{p}$~\cite{Set11}.
+The values of $\gamma_y$ and the corresponding errors have been determined by fitting the two different slopes of the flow curves measured in the amplitude sweeps (Fig.~\ref{fig:MB5AS}).
+As shown in Fig.~\ref{fig:gammay}(a), $\gamma_y$ rapidly increases in regime II before reaching a plateau in regime III, and then decreasing in regime IV.
+Through this analysis, Fig.~\ref{fig:Fig2} shows two distinct master curves: the first one roughly corresponds to the monolayer in regimes II and IV (triangles), while the second to regime III (squares) of the compression isotherm (Fig.~\ref{fig:MB5_HBparams}).
+The normalisation by $1/\gamma_y^2$ is fundamental to obtain two well distinct master curves between regimes II/IV and III, as shown in Fig.~\ref{fig:gammay}(b).